 The District places no limit on the amounts invested in any one issuer.
-The District's investment in PSDLAF represents 14% of the District's total investments.
-The District's investment in PLGIT represents 71% of the District's total investments.
-The District's investment in Kish securities represents 15% of the District's total investments.
+The District's investment in PSDLAF represents 27% of the District's total investments.
+The District's investment in PLGIT represents 73% of the District's total investments.